El-fonto/bookbot/README.md

 # bookbot
-Bookbot is my first project.
-But this is the revamped version to try new things.
+Bookbot was my first project on Boot.dev.
+I refactored it to make it more modular.

+It is a tool to count characters from a given text document.
+It counts alphabetic counters and prints a report in the console.